hicsail/origins-education-reform/README.md

     * ``-num "integer" ``

         Tells the script how many top words per decade to display.

+    * ``-type "text_type"``

+        Tells the script which field of the Json documents to analyze.
+For example, if you wanted to analyze a field called "Happy Text" within the Json docs of your corpus, your input would look like -type "Happy Text".

     * The following five flags determine which of the collected data is represented on a graph & how that data is represented.
 While only one of the bottom four may be selected, all of them are written to a text file when the script finishes running.
 If none are selected, then nothing will be graphed and none of them will be written to the text file.